sandraomanakuttan/CodeElect/README.md

-CodeElect
+CodeElect: Vote System Dev
-Vote System Dev is a platform to cast your vote for the best programming languages, frameworks, databases, and other essential tools in modern software development.
-Celebrate the technologies that drive digital innovation!
+Vote System Dev is a platform where you can cast your vote for the best programming languages, frameworks, databases, and other essential tools in modern software development.
+Join us in celebrating the technologies that drive digital innovation!

 ![](evote1.png)
 ![](evote2.png)